-A major ruling restricting police surveillance of public gatherings was just handed down in a Federal court in New York.
+AMY GOODMAN: A major ruling restricting police surveillance of public gatherings was just handed down in a federal court in New York.
 On Thursday, Judge Charles Haight ruled that police must stop the routine videotaping of people at public gatherings unless there was an indication that unlawful activity may occur.
-This was the same judge who, after September 11th and at the request of City officials, had given the New York City Police Department greater authority to investigate political, social and religious groups.
+This was the same judge who, after September 11th and at the request of city officials, had given the New York City Police Department greater authority to investigate political, social and religious groups.

 Lawyers involved in the case said that not only is the ruling a victory in itself, but that it would make it possible to contest other surveillance tactics, including the use of undercover officers at political gatherings.

-AMY GOODMAN: Martin Stolar and Eileen Clancy join me now.
-Martin Stolar is an attorney who has been working on this issue of police surveillance for more than thirty years.
+Martin Stolar and Eileen Clancy join me now.
+Martin Stolar is an attorney who has been working on this issue of police surveillance for more than 30 years.
 Eileen Clancy is a member of I-Witness Video.
 We welcome you both to Democracy Now!

 AMY GOODMAN: Cannot.